Centrally scheduling your assessments and exams

-Arrangements should be made at least three weeks prior to the examination period.
+Arrangements should be made at least four weeks prior to the examination period.

 Disability or medical reasons

 If you need alternative exam arrangements due to a medical condition or disability you should seek approval from AccessAbility Services.
 You are also eligible if you are a primary carer of a person with a disability.

 You will need to provide documentation from your treating health professional to support your request at the initial appointment.
 AccessAbility Services will then assess your situation and assist you to make arrangements for in-class and end of semester exams if required.

 If you have obligatory religious requirements that prevent you from sitting an examination at the scheduled time you should seek approval for alternative arrangements to sit your examinations.

 You will need to provide appropriate supporting documentation from your church or religious group.

 Family, care and social inclusion

 If you are experiencing issues related to social inclusion, such as pregnancy or extenuating commitments as a primary carer, that prohibit you from sitting your exams at the scheduled time, you should contact a Student Wellbeing Advisor.
 They will be able to determine what alternative arrangement is required or assist to you apply for an Assessment Extension.

 For more information, contact Student Wellbeing Advisory Service.